Skip to content

 What to do if saving options doesn't work

-If the option save failed, please try if you can manually open the manifest file from browser.
-Sometimes there's network policy that blocks web tunnel like ngrok.
+If saving failed, please check to see if you can manually open the manifest file from your browser.
+It is possible there is a network policy in effect that is blocking ngrok.

 Next step: edit your manifest file